Lower Gastrointestinal (GI) Tract X-ray

 - Radiology examinations such as the lower GI can often provide enough information to avoid more invasive procedures such as colonoscopy.

-- No radiation remains in a patient's body after an x-ray examination.
+- No radiation stays in your body after an x-ray exam.

-- X-rays usually have no side effects.
+- X-rays usually have no side effects in the typical diagnostic range for this exam.

 Risks

-- There is always a slight chance of cancer from radiation.
-However, the benefit of an accurate diagnosis far outweighs the risk.
+- There is always a slight chance of cancer from excessive exposure to radiation.
+However, given the small amount of radiation used in medical imaging, the benefit of an accurate diagnosis far outweighs the associated risk.

 - In rare cases, the barium could leak through an undetected hole in the lower GI tract producing inflammation in surrounding tissues.